hwanggu-corgi/hwanggu-log/update.md

 4. Corgi adding improved hyungmogu.com♥♥
     - Corgi completed adding Web App Dashboard
+        - Corgi added more images to Web App Dashboard
     - Corgi fixed issue where opacity of `screen-overlay` changes from 50% to 1% on deploying to github page
     - Corgi cleaned works section